The Role of the Parent

 How You Can Help Your Student Succeed

-We partner with both students and parents to facilitate achievement, such as with our Family Support Team.
-We strongly encourage parents to be involved in their child's learning.
+We partner with both students and parents to facilitate achievement.
+We require parents to be involved in their child's learning.
 This is true whether your student is struggling to catch up, or already doing well.
 It's all a matter of degree.

 School life can be complicated with many important things to balance every day, both for students and families.
 Insight School of Michigan makes it easier to plan coursework so that it can fit into your family's real-world schedule—with breaks along the way, as needed, to accommodate non-school activities such as part-time work, sport or volunteer activities, family needs, etc.